 These past two years, we’ve done more home renovations than ever before and we did it with a good plan and spending less than we had originally planned.
 It’s always a good idea to have a solid plan of action when renovating your home and you can do it spending less than you thought!

 When it comes to making your house look expensive and chic, the kitchen and bathroom are usually on priority to renovate your home.
 However, the other rooms are also required renovation when you want to revamp your house.
 Your living room is one of the central parts of your home, and that would be the first room your guests will visit.
-This room must show your personality and the aesthetic.
+This room must show your personality and aesthetic.

 Before you go ahead, here are few things to consider and answer the below questions to yourself: